tidalmigrations/tidalmigrations.github.io/pages/tidal tools/discover.md

 ## Next Step

 Having discovered your applications, here is a [guide](analyze.html) on analyzing your FQDNs.
+Tidal Analyze will review the outputted FQDNs and give you a detailed analysis on what technologies are being in use for each domain.